-There are three sets.
-To achieve competence, repeat them for about 10,000 hours.
-To achieve greatness, there is a fourth set.
+There are four sets.
+To unlock the three sets, first master the zeroth set.
+To achieve competence, repeat the three sets for about 10,000 hours.
+To achieve greatness, there is a final set.
 While simultaneously continuing the first three, completing the fourth set took me about 14 years.

 Step 1: Observe a situation.